mezameta-shika/mezameta-shika/README.md

+## reading about democratic kampuchea
-## i haven't actually finished nokotan yet
+## I haven't actually finished nokotan yet

 <!--
 **mezameta-shika/mezameta-shika** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.